Peterhouse Boys' School: Houses

 The boys are organised into six boarding houses named after people who were significant in the history of the school or the Anglican Church in Zimbabwe.
 They are, in order of founding: Ellis House, Paget House, Grinham House, Malvern House, Founders House, Snell House.

 Each boy is allocated a house upon enrolment, and he remains a member of that house until he leaves.
 In addition to the houses being buildings in which the boys reside, they compete on a sporting academic and cultural front.

 In the late 1980s an additional house, Tinokura was created to house D Block boys (aged 12–14) in their first year at Peterhouse.

 Sport

 Sporting activities on offer include athletics, basketball, cricket, golf, hockey, rowing, rugby union, soccer, squash, swimming, triathlon, tennis, volleyball, and weight training.

 Activities

-The cultural activities on offer are: Art Club, Bridge, Chess, Christian Fellowship, Conservation, Dance (both Ballroom and Hip Hop), Debating, Drama, Engineering, Interact Club, Kukura neShungu Club, Leo Club, Music, Photography, Quiz, Social Responsibility, Woodwork.
+The cultural activities on offer are (but not limited too): Art Club, Bridge, Chess, Christian Fellowship, Conservation, Dance (both Ballroom and Hip Hop), Debating, Drama, Engineering, Interact Club, Kukura neShungu Club, Leo Club, Music, Photography, Quiz, Social Responsibility, Woodwork, Public Speaking, History Society, Horse Riding etc.

 Peterhouse Boys' School offers the Duke of Edinburgh's International Award to boys in C Block (Form 2) upwards.